leefilo/telemetry-c/README.md

 This project started as a way to practice services provided by AWS while also building something tangible end-to-end.
 The reason I chose the idea of a telemetry sim was because of my interest in cars and the engineering behind them.
 The app is written in C, exposes a tiny HTTP API, and is deployed to AWS on a single EC2 instance.

 As of now, the application will load a set of example sensors and serves them over HTTP with /health and /sensors.
-It’s intentionally small and easy to run so the focus is on the pipeline and architecture, not the complexity of the simulation.
+It’s small and easy to run so a lot of the focus is on the pipeline and architecture.

 This repo is open source and welcome to evolve.